 CEO fraud is a type of cyberattack in which a fraudster impersonates a company executive via email.
 This could be your CEO, CFO, Head of HR — or anyone with the power to ask employees to make payments.

-A CEO fraud email will usually urgently request the employee to pay a supplier’s “invoice” using new account details.
+Most often, a CEO fraud email will urgently request the employee to pay a supplier’s “invoice” using new account details.
 Cybercriminals use sophisticated techniques and meticulous research to make the attack as persuasive as possible.

 Why do cybercriminals impersonate CEOs and other high-level executives?
 Two reasons: